krauselab/krauselab/content/members/fiona/_index.md

 ---
 # Display name
-name: Nadia Ayala-Lopez, PhD, MLS
+name: Fiona Reed

 # Username (this should match the folder name)
 authors:
-- nadia
+- Fiona

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: "Postdoctoral Associate"
+role: "Undergraduate"

 # Organizations/Affiliations
 organizations: